Business Insurance in Illinois: Key Takeaways

 Which company has the cheapest business insurance in Illinois?

-What business insurance do I need for my small business in Illinois?
+What business insurance does my small business need in Illinois?

 How We Scored the Best Business Insurance Companies in Illinois

-Small business owners in Illinois need reliable coverage that protects operations without breaking budgets.
-We designed our methodology to help Illinois entrepreneurs navigate challenges like tornado risks and the state's optional workers' compensation laws.
+Small business owners in Illinois need reliable coverage that protects their operations without breaking their budgets.
+We designed our methodology to help Illinois entrepreneurs navigate challenges like hurricane risks and the state's optional workers' compensation laws.

 We studied thousands of quotes from 79 industries across four coverage types for a two-employee firm with $300,000 annual revenue and $150,000 payroll.
 All policies included $1 million per occurrence and $2 million total per year, with BOPs adding $5,000 business property coverage.

-• Financial strength (5% of score): We reviewed AM Best ratings and other financial metrics to ensure carriers can reliably pay claims.
+• Financial strength (5% of score): We reviewed AM Best ratings, Moody's assessments and company financial reports to ensure insurers can reliably pay claims, especially important given Illinois's frequent weather disasters.

 This approach helps Illinois small business owners compare insurers on what matters most: affordable premiums, reliable service, adequate coverage and financial stability.